prl-mushr/mushr-website/content/tutorials/tuning.md

 ---
-title: "Tuning Your Car"
+title: "Tuning VESC Parameters"
 date: 2018-11-28T15:14:54+10:00
 image: "/services/default.png"
-featured: true
+featured: false
 draft: false
 active: true
 duration: 60
 difficulty: Beginner
 summary: Run the MuSHR platform on your machine!
-weight: 1
+weight: 4
 ---

 ### Introduction
+If the VESC maps input velocities (m/s) and steering angles (rads) to Electrical RPMs and servo positions.
+These conversions are not necessarily the same for every car, as there are many physical factors that contribute to differences.
 This guide will provide you with the steps needed to tune the parameters of the VESC.
-Tuning is a necessary part of your workflow with the car, as it ensures the Odometry from corresponds to accurate ....

-What are some applications this is helpful for:
-- Controllers: when our controller commands the car to drive a certain speed with a specific steering angle, we want that to correspond as much as possible to the real world.
-- Mapping: When we map out our enivornment, the mapping algoritm will use the odometery (where the car has been [get intuitive explanation]) to build the map.

-Comment about how this tuning won't be perfect, the dynamics of the car are very complicated, and we are using a simplified model.
-Our goal will be to design algorithms that can deal with these uncertainties and imperfections in tuning.
+If incorrectly tuned, the commands applied by your controller may not correspond to what's being executed on the physical hardware, making it difficult to debug issues with the controller.

+**Note:** The conversion from velocity to ERPM and steering angle to servo position is modeled as a linear function of the inputs, so the values may not be acurate for large ranges of speeds.
+Try to tune around the speed you expect to drive at (and consider retuing if your speed regime changes drasically).

 ### Goal
-Tune the car's VESC parameters
+Set the VESC gains (multiplier/strength of an input) and offsets (defualt value when no control is applied).

 ### Requirements